 The virtual seminars served as a functional platform to exchange ideas and develop a comprehensive, practical framework for measures to address the diverse needs of the different communities that surfaced after the pandemic hit.

-The meetings called on the stakeholders to explore the challenges within the identified focus areas holistically and propose recommendations to improve the lives of vulnerable communities, notably the bottom 40% of income earners, also known as the B40 group.
+The meetings called on the stakeholders to explore the challenges within the identified focus areas holistically and propose recommendations to improve the lives of vulnerable communities, notably Malaysia’s bottom 40% of income earners, also known as the B40 group.

 “It is my heartfelt wish that by presenting this position paper, we can move forward taking proactive action to create the most benefit for our communities,” she added.

 One of the crucial issues detailed in the post-symposium report encompasses the challenges faced by Malaysia’s indigenous communities, including the Orang Asli, during the pandemic.

 Until last October, only about 64% (92,186) of the 144,180 eligible Orang Asli were reportedly fully vaccinated despite efforts to educate and raise awareness about the importance of vaccination amongst the communities.

 Panellists at the second symposium agreed that the indigenous needed recognition as a vulnerable community and deserved more inclusion in discussions about their needs.

 They also established that the indigenous had the same right to healthcare as any other community.
 “The (preceding) lockdowns had caused tremendous stress and concern to the health and livelihood of these communities.
 The vulnerable were susceptible to infectious disease, and the pandemic showed the inconducive living conditions of the indigenous community.”

 While the meetings unearthed the hardships faced by the indigenous communities amid the pandemic, they also called to attention the significant challenges afflicting them.
 Poverty, infrastructure deficits, low maternal health, and childhood malnutrition are substantial causes of health problems within the communities.